Bowel cancer

 Why test for bowel cancer?

-Once you reach the age of 50, your chance of developing bowel cancer rises.
-Regular screening is important as bowel cancer can occur without obvious symptoms or any family history.
+The chance of developing bowel cancer increases with age.
+Regular screening is important as bowel cancer can occur without obvious signs or symptoms or any family history.
 Your risk of developing bowel cancer is greater if you:

 What is the free bowel screening test?

-Screening for bowel cancer involves a simple, at-home test called a faecal occult blood test (FOBT).
+Screening for bowel cancer involves a simple, at-home test called an immunochemical faecal occult blood test (iFOBT).
 This bowel cancer screening test looks for traces of blood in the poo which are invisible to the human eye and could be a sign of bowel cancer.
-The test is free to people aged 50-74 and can be done completely hygienically.
+The test is free to people aged 45-74 and is quick and clean to complete.

 Am I eligible?